Recently featured in national media.

-We’re a therapy practice rooted in social justice, equity and accessibility.
+We’re a therapy practice rooted in social justice, equity, and accessibility.
 Our therapists show up fully human — so you’re never just another number.

 • EXPERIENCE THERAPY REIMAGINED •

-Our Approach to Therapy for South Asians
+Our approach to therapy for South Asians.

 Our South Asian therapists are trained in a variety of evidence-based approaches, tailored to meet the unique needs of each client: